-Kidney stones vary in size and shape.
+Kidney stones may vary in size and shape.
 A small kidney stone may pass through the urinary tract on its own, causing little or no pain.
 A larger kidney stone may get stuck along the way.
 A kidney stone that gets stuck can block the flow of urine, causing severe pain or bleeding.
-There are three different kidney stone removal methods.
+Here are three different kidney stone removal methods.

 - Shock wave lithotripsy blasts the kidney stone into small pieces.
 The smaller pieces of the kidney stone then pass through the urinary tract.
 A doctor can administer anesthesia during this outpatient procedure.

 - Cystoscopy and ureteroscopy.
 During cystoscopy, the doctor uses a cystoscope to look inside the urethra and bladder to find a stone in the urethra or bladder.
 During ureteroscopy, the doctor uses a ureteroscope, which is longer and thinner than a cystoscope, to see detailed images of the lining of the ureters and kidneys.
 The doctor inserts the cystoscope or ureteroscope through the urethra to see the rest of the urinary tract.
 Once the stone is found, the doctor can remove it or break it into smaller pieces.
 The doctor performs these procedures in the hospital with anesthesia.
-The patient can typically go home the same day.
+Patients typically go home the same day.

 - Percutaneous nephrolithotomy is a procedure in which the doctor uses a thin viewing tool, called a nephroscope, to locate and remove the kidney stone.
-The doctor inserts the tool directly into the kidney through a small cut made in the back.
+The doctor inserts the tool directly into the kidney through a small cut made in the patient’s back.
 For larger kidney stones, the doctor also may use a laser to break the kidney stones into smaller pieces.
 The doctor performs percutaneous nephrolithotomy in a hospital with anesthesia.
-The patient may have to stay in the hospital for several days after the procedure.
+Patients may have to stay in the hospital for several days after the procedure.